consciousness, a magic trick…”

 What do I teach?

-My path has been focused on Insight within a Buddhist context: awakening.
-Supporting you along this axis of development in a pragmatic, metaphysically neutral manner is my motivation for teaching.
+My path has been focused on insight within a Buddhist context: awakening.
+Supporting you in the same in a pragmatic, metaphysically neutral manner is my motivation for teaching.

 If for whatever reason we don't fit or I know someone I believe will be able to help you better than I can, I'll be delighted to refer you out to trusted friends, my own teachers, and respected colleagues.

-I can also provide help in discerning appropriate intensive retreat options, both shorter and long-term.
+I can also provide help in discerning appropriate intensive retreat options, both short and long-term.

 What is working with me like?

-There is no one-size-fits-all for meditation.
-Together we can chart a course, and as time goes on adjust to your interests, opportunities, and necessity.
+Beginning, it’s clarifying to identify what your aspirations are.
+On that basis we can discern which methods may best accomplish them.
+Together we can chart a course, and as time goes on and practice takes its course adjust to your interests, opportunities, and necessity.

 In early sessions there will probably be more to discuss.
 As and if we see more of each other more of our time will likely be devoted to interactive, real-time guidance.